josephjaspers/Robinhood/README.md

        price: float = None,           # limit order if specified time_in_force = None)          # defaults to gfd (good for day)

- - cancel(order: Order/CryptoOrder)   # cancels an existing order, returns response object, success does not ensure the order has been canceled).
-(Robinhood response does not indicate if the order was successfully canceled)
+ - cancel(order: Order/CryptoOrder)   # cancels an existing order, returns response object, success does not ensure the order has been cancelled).
+(Robinhood response does not indicate if the order was successfully cancelled)
  ```
  - trailing_stop_percent, trailing_stop_amount, and stop_price are mutually exclusive arguments.
- - supplying `price` and any `stop` argument will create a `stop-limit` order of the expected type.
+ - supplying `price` and `stop` argument will create a `stop-limit` order.
+ - `trailing_stop_percent`, and `trailing_stop_amount` are not compatible with `price`
  - USE TRAILING_STOPS WITH CAUTION, RH has recently been changing their implementation of trailing-stops which has periodically broken this API.
 PLEASE ENSURE YOUR ORDERS ARE EXECUTING BEFORE USAGE.
 (I have seen trailing-stop orders being submitted but will get stuck in "pending").
 (Currently these stops are working, but I do not know when RH will update their API).
  - For crypto-currencies, decimal quantities are supported.